Soluto/stitch/docs/authorization.md

 }
 ```

 The policy is defined as in example 1 (See above).
+Note that since the policy definition has the same default value for the `userRoles` argument, the `args` parameter could have been omitted in this case.

 In the example above, the `roles` argument value is received by using the Argument Injection mechanism.
 In this example, it is received from the `roles` claim in the request's JWT.